cfpb/django-flags/docs/conditions.md

 ### `parameter`

 Allows a flag to be enabled by including a parameter in the request's query string. `value` is the name of the parameter, or a name and expected value.
-If an expected value isn't provided, the value must by `true`.
+If an expected value isn't provided, the value must be `True`.

 ```python
 FLAGS = {